 And this is where it all started:

-I realised that the only way for me to get that confidence is to know for sure that I can do a case - any case!
+I realized that the only way for me to get that confidence is to know for sure that I can do a case – any case!

-- I was reading your emails and did not only discover insights, but got more confident upon knowing that there are other people struggling just as I was, and some of them are succeeding - it just takes time and practice.
+– I was reading your emails and did not only discover insights but gained confidence knowing that there are other people struggling just as I was, and some of them are succeeding – it just takes time and practice.

-- I have found a really great tool for mental math training to use in addition to your Case Interview Math Tool
+– I have found a really great tool for mental math training to use in addition to your Case Interview Math Tool

 Then train the simple, one-digit multiplications the same way.
 And then go further!